-Kitsuki is a small town where all the attractions are close together and easy to reach on foot.
+Kitsuki is a small town where all the attractions are located close together and easily accessible on foot.

 Kitsuki Castle